Maumagnaguagno/maumagnaguagno.github.io/ruby-versions.md

 ---

 # Ruby Versions
-This is a reminder of how Ruby evolved through time.
+This is a reminder of how Ruby evolves through time.

  Version   | Release    | End of support | End of maintenance :---:     | :---:      | :---:          | :---: